How to Avoid Personal Injuries During the Holidays

 - Make sure that candles are on stable surfaces and are out of the reach of children.

 - Check your lighting and wiring to be sure that there are no loose or fraying wires and avoid overloading your electrical sockets.

 - Live plants and greenery, though festive, can also be poisonous to humans and animals.
 Check with poison control to be sure your decorative plants are safe.

 We know that, in spite of your best efforts, accidents still happen.
-If you or someone you know is injured, we can help.
-Please contact us for a FREE consultation.
+If you or someone you know is injured, our personal injury attorneys in Salt Lake City can help.
+Please contact us for a free consultation.